Tuesday, November 26, 2024

 Thought I Got Snagged, Until the Trout Took Drag

 But the rivers are plenty difficult as is.
 A couple of game wardens checked on me at Three Bridges.
 They weren't happy with my black Lab, Loki, but for good reason.
-Loki's growl sounds like a lion, and his bark is deep and loud.
+Loki's growl sounds like a lion; his bark is deep and loud.

 "Restrain your dog, in case someone else comes down," I was told.

-But before the guy who almost got his hand bitten, having attempted to pet Loki's head, had told me to do that, I asked about witness to any action.
+But before the man on my left who almost got his hand bitten, having attempted to pet Loki's head, had told me to do that, I asked about witness to any action of the fishing kind.

-"We saw some caught late in October," the man said.
+"We saw some caught late in October," the other man said.
 "Not after that."

 "I'm sure they're still a few laying around out there," I said.